-PAYE stands for Pay As You Earn and is the system used by HMRC to collect income tax and national insurance from employees as well as the employer’s national insurance.
+PAYE stands for Pay As You Earn.
+It is the system used by HMRC to collect income tax and national insurance from employees as well as the employer’s national insurance.
 The employer makes the necessary deductions from the pay of the employee and pays them over to HMRC.

-It is the employer’s responsibility to make the correct deductions before paying the employee and this applies to all employees including directors of their own limited company.
-The deductions must be paid to HMRC by the 19th of every month, unless paying electronically when the money must reach HMRC by 22nd, or have average monthly payments of less than £1500 in which case you can pay quarterly.
+It is the employer’s responsibility to make the correct deductions before paying the employee.
+This applies to all employees including directors of their own limited company.
+The deductions must be paid to HMRC by the 19th of every month unless paying electronically when the money must reach HMRC by 22nd, or have average monthly payments of less than £1500 in which case you can pay quarterly.

 Application of PAYE

 PAYE applies to all types of payments you make to your employees including…

 - salary and wages;

 - expense allowances and claims when paid in cash;